romgrk/2d-geometry/README.md

 **2d-geometry** is a fork of [flatten-js](https://github.com/alexbol99/flatten-js) focused on performance, ergonomics and Typescript.

 This library is meant to be a complete solution for manipulating abstract geometrical shapes like point, vector and circles.
 It also provides a lot of useful methods and algorithms like finding intersections, checking inclusion, calculating distance, applying affine transformations, performing boolean operations and more.
-It does not concern itself too much with visualization, but all classes implement a `svg()` method that returns a SVG string.

 ### Why fork?

 The original library is **great** from a feature-set and mathematical point of view, but Typescript support is mediocre, and some very useful primitives are not available.
-This library also adds the very needed `Bezier` (cubic bezier curves) and `Path` (sequence of `Arc`, `Segment` and `Bezier`), which make working with SVG and Canvas a breeze.
+This library also adds the very needed `Quadratic`, `Bezier` and `Path` (sequence of `Arc`, `Segment`, `Quadratic` and `Bezier`), which make working with SVG and Canvas a breeze.

 The original is also written in a way that's impossible to tree-shake for bundlers, so you pay for all the advanced mathematical features even if you don't use them.
 This fork will break API with a new major at some point to split some features (notably intersection & distance algorithms) and optimize bundle size.